Work for New Horizons

 Person Specification:

-Must have either
+You will have either

-- Graduated from a Centre for advancing Practice accredited MSc advanced practice programme or completed the centre’s ePortfolio (Supported) route; or
+• Graduated from a Centre for advancing Practice accredited MSc advanced practice programme or completed the centre’s ePortfolio (Supported) route; or

-- Enrolled as a trainee on a Centre for Advancing Practice accredited MSc advanced practice programme; or
+• Enrolled as a trainee on a Centre for Advancing Practice accredited MSc advanced practice programme; or

 Duties and Responsibilities: